pedropamn/simplecrypt/README.md

 * A simple program that encrypt and decrypt any file with password

 &rarr; __Usage__
-* Just run executables available in Releases Tab (Windows and Linux)
+* Just run executables available in [Releases section](https://github.com/pedropamn/simplecrypt/releases) (Windows and Linux)

 &rarr; __Contribute & Build__
 * You must install pyAesCrypt in order to script work.
 PyInstaller is a good option to create a build.
 You can install both via pip